flintwinters/jisp/README.md

 Jisp offers powerful debugging features thanks to its use of JSON for the entire program state—code, heap, stack, and environment.
 Since everything is encapsulated as a single JSON object, you can:

-* **Step Forward and Backward**: Log the program state at different points and jump between them, replaying specific steps in the execution flow.
+* **Step Forward and Backward**: Log the program state at different points and jump between them.

-* **Time Travel with Diffs**: Track program changes using simple diffs, allowing you to easily revert to previous states or inspect a specific moment by applying inverse diffs.
+* **Time Travel with Diffs**: Track program changes using simple diffs, allowing you to revert to previous execution states or apply inverse diffs.

 * **Full Inspection**: Inspect and manipulate any part of the program (variables, functions, memory) at any time, all through the transparent structure of JSON.

-* **Automated Debugging**: Scripts and LLMs can programmatically inspect program states, enabling automated debugging.
+* ***Automated* Debugging**: Scripts and LLMs can programmatically inspect program states, enabling automated debugging.

 #### 2. Easy Integration:
 Jisp’s use of JSON makes it easy to work with other systems and tools, such as APIs or language models.
 JSON is a common format for data exchange, so connecting Jisp with external tools is seamless.